Randomized resolvent analysis: Introduction

-Although the resolvent analysis is performed on a very large matrix, only the leading forcing and response modes are sought in general.
-Based on the amount of necessary matrix data used to perform the analysis, the desired output is only a very small fraction in terms of the input data size.
+Although the resolvent analysis is performed on a very large matrix, only the leading forcing and response modes are generally sought.
+Based on the amount of necessary matrix data used to perform the analysis, the desired output is only a very small fraction of the input data size.
 For this reason, it would be natural to consider that all elements of the resolvent matrix are not necessary to determine the leading resolvent modes.
-One approach is to subsample the resolvent matrix and perform the analysis on the low-order representation of the resolvent operator.
-Randomized numerical linear algebra has recently emerged as an effective approach to reduce a large matrix to its low-order representation \citep{Halko:SIAMReview11, Drineas:ACM16, Tropp:SIAMMAA17}, for applications such as big data compression and data transfer.
+Within the resolvent framework, the core of the computations lies with the SVD.
+In order to handle a large operator for SVD to find the leading modes, we can consider subsampling the matrix of interest and perform the SVD on the low-order representation of this large matrix.
+Randomized numerical linear algebra has recently emerged as an effective technique to reduce a large matrix to its low-order representation \citep{Halko:SIAMReview11, Drineas:ACM16, Tropp:SIAMMAA17}, for applications including big data compression and data transfer.
 The key idea is to pass a randomly generated low-rank test matrix through the large matrix to obtain the so-called sketch of the full matrix.
-This sketch is low-rank but holds key information about the full matrix and can be used to derive appropriate bases to represent the full matrix in a low-dimensional subspace \citep{Woolfe:ACHA08, Halko:SIAMReview11, Tropp:SIAMMAA17}.
+This sketch is low-rank but holds key information about the full matrix and can be used to derive appropriate bases to represent the full matrix in a low-dimensional manner \citep{Clarkson:ACM07, Woolfe:ACHA08, Halko:SIAMReview11, Tropp:SIAMMAA17}.
+Randomized techniques can be incorporated into SVD to achieve tremendous computational and memory savings \citep{Woolfe:ACHA08, Rocklin:SIAMJMAA09, Halko:SIAMReview11}.

-With the randomized technique, the leading singular values and modes can be determined in a computationally inexpensive manner, which is attractive for modal analysis in fluid mechanics.
-Thus far, randomized techniques have been incorporated into data-based modal analysis techniques, including the proper orthogonal decomposition \citep{Rocklin:SIAMJMAA09} and dynamic mode decomposition \citep{Erichson:arXiv17}.
-Here, we consider the use of randomized techniques for resolvent analysis.
-Although operator-based modal analysis techniques have traditionally been limited to moderate Reynolds number flows due to the size of the operators, the randomized technique presented below can greatly expand the applicability of the resolvent analysis to high-Reynolds number flows.
+In recent years, modal analyses are tackling flows over complex geometries and high-Reynolds number flows with increasingly large degrees of freedom \citep{Taira:AIAAJ17,Taira:AIAAJ19,Jeun:POF16,Schmidt:JFM18,Dwivedi:JFM19,Ribeiro:POF17,Ricciardi:18AIAAJ}.
+To further aid this endeavor, randomized SVD have been incorporated into data-based modal analysis techniques, including the proper orthogonal decomposition \citep{Rocklin:SIAMJMAA09} and dynamic mode decomposition \citep{Erichson:arXiv17}.
+For global operator-based analyses of high-Reynolds-number flows \citep{Jeun:POF16,Schmidt:JFM18,Dwivedi:JFM19}, the leading singular values and modes can be determined with significant reduction in computational costs with the aid of randomized techniques.
+The randomized technique presented in this study can greatly expand the applicability of the resolvent analysis to high-Reynolds number flows with multiple inhomogeneous spatial directions.